Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: How not to TRAIN your rabbit
+* name: Interrogating Apples
-* description: Join Richard, Daryl, Shannon, and Vivian as we build in a game in which Jiji the cat faces of against a tenacious rabbit in a duel over who can get the longest vegetable train.
+* description: Join Richard, Shannon, and Joey as they make a game about investigating an apple graveyard.
+We show off how to do some conversations and a cursor for hovering and selecting things.
+We didn't quite finish it this time around.
-* youTubeId: _IH7bGyP8is
+* youTubeId: 8uiwjNw2kJs
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/_IH7bGyP8is.jpg
+* imageUrl: /static/advanced-stream/8uiwjNw2kJs.jpg

 ---